Exciting update: Revyz is now part of Spin.AI. Read the Press Release here.

 Step 1: Define Source Project Details

-On the Jira issues restore screen, first define the source of the work items:
+On the Jira work items restore screen, first define the source of the work items:

 Step 2: Define Destination Project Details